Tourism in Mumbai: Film City

-One of the major attraction in Mumbai is the Film City in Goregaon.
-It was built by Dada Saheb Phalke & V. Shantaram.
-The Film City was built in 20th Century & is situated near Goregaon & Borivali National Park.
+One of the major attractions in Mumbai is the Film City in Goregaon.
+It was built by Dada Saheb Phalke and V. Shantaram.
+The Film City was built in the 20th Century and is situated near Goregaon & Borivali National Park.
 The entry to the Goregaon Film City is free of cost and is open from 10 am to 11:30 pm.

 The Hindi film industry, often monotonously referred to as Bollywood, is based in Mumbai.
 It offers major cinemas and is home to more than 20 film studios.